Most interesting landmarks of Antarctica

 - Mount Erebus fumarolic ice towers – Ross Island.
 Constant effluxes of fumaroles have created hundreds of unusual ice towers, some up to 18 meters high.

-- Mount Erebus lava lake – Ross Island.
-One of the few constant glowing lava lakes in the world.
+- Mount Erebus – Antarctica, Ross Island.
+The southernmost active volcano in the world with many unusual features.
+Contains one of the few constant glowing lava lakes in the world.

 - Mount Melbourne fumarolic ice towers – Victoria Land.
 Up to 7 m high ice towers.